 Have you ever tried vegan banana ice cream?
-I'm not talking “nicecream” the kind that is made by whizzing up frozen banana, I mean like real banana ice cream?
+I'm not talking "nice cream" the kind that is made by whizzing up frozen banana, I mean like real banana ice cream?
 Trust me, you are in for a treat!
-This vegan banana ice cream recipe is made by caramelising banana for an intense sweet and toasty flavour, which pairs so well with the salted caramel sauce, it's literally banoffee pie in a dairy-free ice cream form.
+This vegan banana ice cream recipe is made by caramelizing banana for an intensely sweet and toasty flavor, which pairs so well with the salted caramel sauce, it's literally banoffee pie in a dairy-free ice cream form.

 I created this recipe in collaboration with Nature’s Charm Vegan Products, using their vegan coconut custard (crème anglaise) and sweetened condensed coconut milk as the main ingredients.
 These ingredients create the perfect base for this rich and creamy ice cream.
 Complete by swirling their coconut salted caramel sauce, I could literally eat that stuff straight off the spoon!